Why we need a new approach to leadership in times of change

-We can’t predict exactly what will happen when, or where.
+We can’t predict exactly what is going to happen when.
 But we do know that the rate of change is still increasing.
-And as a result the world is still becoming more complex and unpredictable, rather than less.
+And so the world is still becoming more complex and unpredictable, not less so.

 In the face of this accelerating rate of change, we need a new approach to leadership.
 One that expects the unexpected and enables us to remain centred and grounded no matter what happens.
-We need an approach to leadership that enables us to make clear sense of confusing situations quickly and find more options to move forward.
-And we need a new approach to leadership that enables us to confidently take decisions even when we have little or no information about what is happening or how things are going to turn out.
+We need a way of leading ourselves and others that enables us to make clear sense of confusing situations quickly and find more options to move forward.
+We need a new approach to leadership that enables us to take decisions confidently, even when we have little or no information about what is happening or how things are going to turn out.

 Most of all, we need a new approach to leadership that inspires us to long to make our chosen way forward happen.
-Because this will not only show us the best direction to move in but also bring us the energy and enthusiasm we need to make it happen.
+Because that will not only show us the best direction to move in but will also bring us the energy and enthusiasm needed to make it happen.

-Learning this new approach to leadership will make us clearer about what matters most and more able to put it into practice.
-It will enable us to use this time of change to become stronger and more valuable: antifragile.
-And once we have done that, then we will discover that this time of Churning is actually a transition to something better.
+Following this new approach will make us clearer about what matters most to us and more able to achieve it.
+It will enable us to use this time of change to become stronger and more valuable, antifragile.
+And then, once we have achieved that, then we will understand how this time of Churning is actually a transition to something better.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.